ipfs/specs/IPIP_PROCESS.md

 ## Process design

-We adopted an formal change management process for the [ipfs/specs][1] repository, providing a minimal structure for opening, reviewing, and merging specification changes.
+We adopted a formal change management process for the [ipfs/specs][1] repository, providing a minimal structure for opening, reviewing, and merging specification changes.

 [1]: https://github.com/ipfs/specs/